A Differentially Private Weighted Empirical Risk Minimization Procedure and its Application to Outcome Weighted Learning: Preliminaries

-The global sensitivity bounds the amount by which the output $\mathbf{s}$ can vary between two neighboring datasets.
-In general, the larger the global sensitivity of an output, the larger the noise scale of a DP mechanism $\mathcal{M}$ is to achieve privacy guarantees at pre-specified $(\epsilon, \delta)$.
-For example, the Laplace mechanism is a commonly used mechanism that satisfies $\epsilon$-DP \citep{Dwork2006} by adding noise drawn from a Laplace distribution with mean 0 and scale $\Delta_{1, \mathbf{s}}/\epsilon$ to the output of a target function/computed statistic $\mathbf{s}$.
-As a trade-off, mechanisms satisfying DP generally incur a cost in data utility.
-Privacy loss parameters $(\epsilon, \delta)$ can be prespecified to yield a satisfactory trade-off between privacy protection and data utility.
+where $\norm{\cdot}_p$ is the $\ell_p$ norm for $p>0$. \end{defn} In general, the larger the GS of an output, the larger the noise scale of a DP mechanism $\mathcal{M}$ is to achieve privacy guarantees at pre-specified $(\epsilon, \delta)$.
+For example, the Laplace mechanism satisfies $\epsilon$-DP \cite{Dwork2006} by adding noise drawn from a Laplace distribution with mean 0 and scale $\Delta_{1, \mathbf{s}}/\epsilon$ to output $\mathbf{s}$.
+As a trade-off, DP mechanisms generally incur a cost in data utility; and the trade-off between privacy protection and data utility depends on $(\epsilon, \delta)$, among other factors such as sample size, the DP mechanism itself, etc.